Mobility and medical devices

-**SeQual Eclipse (models 1000, 1000A, and 1000B) and SeQual Eclipse SAROS may not be used on Republic Airlines.
+*SeQual Eclipse (models 1000, 1000a and 1000b) and SeQual Eclipse Saros may not be used on Republic Airways.
 These models are too large to fit under the seat for use on board the aircraft.
 These models may be transported in the cabin as assistive devices and stowed in the overhead compartments but cannot be used on board the aircraft.

 Onboard power for medical devices